 The goal is for European satellite builders to capture at least half of the world’s satcom market in 2018–30, generating €25 billion in sales.

 A crucial objective for Neosat is to reduce the cost of a satellite in orbit by 30% compared with today’s designs by the end of the decade.
 Existing and new technologies will be used in innovative ways with economies of scale achieved through creating a common supply chain for both satellite prime contractors.

-Neosat will be optimised for electric propulsion – both for raising the satellite into its final geostationary orbit after separation from its launcher, and for maintaining its operating position.
+Neosat will be optimised for electric propulsion – both for raising the satellite into geostationary orbit after separation from its launcher, and for maintaining its operating position.
 Electric thrusters use significantly less propellant than traditional thrusters to reach the same destination.

 The Neosat product lines will offer the option of all-electric, hybrid electric/chemical and all-chemical propulsion versions.